And no finance-related topic has caused as much stress in my life so far as the process of securing a private student loan.

 When you’re choosing a loan, consider the repayment period and grace periods (how long you have to pay the loan back, and how long after graduation you have until they’re due).
 It’s tempting to pay back as soon as possible, but that’s not always realistic or smart.

 Maybe you already have an investment banking job lined up after college and can pay them off super quickly with no problem.
 Great!
-But if not, taking 10 to 15 years is probably a better idea.
-You can use a simple loan calculator like this one to see see what your monthly payment would be over different periods of time.
-(We calculated one and realized it meant a payment of over $1,000 per month.
-No, thanks!)
+If not, taking 10 to 15 years is probably a better idea.
+You can use a simple loan calculator like this one to see what your monthly payment would be over different periods of time.

-We also wanted to make sure we didn’t pick a loan that charges a penalty for early repayment.
+You also want to avoid loans that charge a penalty for early repayment.
 What if you can comfortably pay back the loan in eight instead of 10 years?
 That should only be a good thing.
-You don’t want to get slapped with a fee for doing that, and – believe it or not — several banks will give you one.
+You don’t want to pay a fee for doing that, and — believe it or not — several banks will try to hit you with one.

 Avoid fees and seek out perks

-We also wanted a loan with low or no origination fees.
-Some banks charge an “origination fee,” or automatic charge for taking out the loan, usually presented as a percentage of what you’re borrowing.
+Some banks charge an “origination fee,” an automatic charge for taking out the loan, usually presented as a percentage of what you’re borrowing.
 And it can really add up!
-One charges up to six percent for the origination fee; if you’re borrowing $25,000 for a year, that’s $1,500.
-So make sure you check that part out before you commit.
+One charged up to six percent for the origination fee; if you’re borrowing $25,000 for a year, the fee would be $1,500.
+Make sure you’re aware of any fees before you commit.

-Sometimes there are benefits to certain loans, as well.
-Some banks will give you a reduced interest rate for opening a bank account with them (I’m doing this at Sun Trust Bank).
+Other loans can offer nice perks.
+Some lenders will give you a reduced interest rate if you also open a bank account with them (I’m doing this at Sun Trust Bank).
 Some give you a little reward just for graduating.
 Some will let you start paying the interest off before you start paying the actual loan amount.
-Gather as many of these as you can.
-They’re what makes a “good” loan better than the rest.

 I know, I hate those shows too.